-If you have been following me for a while you know that I am a huge fan of quinoa salads and make them often.
-I know you like them too because my Mediterranean Quinoa Salad, Avocado Quinoa Salad, and Butternut Squash Quinoa Salad recipes are some of the most popular recipes on Foolproof Living.
+If you have been following me for a while, you know that I am a huge fan of quinoa salads and make them often.
+I know you like them too because my Mediterranean Quinoa Salad, Avocado Quinoa Salad, Quinoa and Kale Salad, Quinoa Black Bean Avocado Salad, and Butternut Squash Quinoa Salad recipes are some of the most popular recipes on Foolproof Living.

-Made with my all time favorite creamy vegan Thai salad dressing, Sesame Ginger Dressing, this salad is addictive but in a good way.
-Packed with a ton of every day vegetables and topped off with roasted nuts (including but not limited to cashews, almonds, and peanuts), it is wholesome, vegan, and gluten free.
+This crunchy Thai Quinoa Salad recipe is made with my all-time favorite creamy vegan Thai salad dressing, Sesame Ginger Dressing, fluffy quinoa, and fresh veggies.
+In my humble opinion, this hearty salad is addictive, but in a good way.
+Packed with a ton of everyday vegetables and topped off with roasted nuts (including but not limited to cashews, almonds, and peanuts), it is wholesome, vegan, and gluten-free.

-As in most salad recipes, this Thai quinoa salad has 2 sets of ingredients; The salad dressing and the salad ingredients.
+As in most salad recipes, this easy Thai vegan quinoa salad has 2 sets of ingredients; The salad dressing and the salad ingredients.

-- Salad Ingredients: In terms of the salad ingredients, you will need 3 cups of cooked quinoa, red cabbage, carrots, red bell pepper, scallions, cucumbers, edamame, cilantro (optional), and roasted nuts like O Organics Cashews, Peanuts, and Almonds (for extra crunch).
+- Salad Ingredients: In terms of the salad ingredients, you will need 3 cups of cooked quinoa, purple cabbage, carrots, red bell peppers, scallions, cucumbers, edamame, cilantro (optional), and roasted nuts like O Organics Cashews, Peanuts, and Almonds (for extra crunch).

-- Cook the quinoa: I believe that the best way to make quinoa taste good is to cook it in vegetable stock after rinsing it.
-I cooked my quinoa in a pressure cooker but you can cook it in a rice cooker or on the stove top as well.
+- Cook the quinoa: I believe that the best way to make quinoa taste good is to cook it in the vegetable broth after rinsing it.
+I cooked my quinoa in a pressure cooker (in my instant pot), but you can cook it in a rice cooker, microwave or on the stovetop as well.

-- Make the salad dressing: Place all salad dressing in a jar and give it a whisk until it is creamy.
+- Make the Thai Peanut dressing: While the quinoa cooks, make the dressing.
+Place all salad dressing ingredients in a jar (or a small bowl) and give it a whisk until it is creamy.

-- Assemble the salad: Place the now-cooked quinoa in a large salad bowl and top it off with all the vegetables.
+- Assemble the salad: Place the now-cooked quinoa in a large salad bowl and top it off with all the chopped veggies.

-- Drizzle it with the dressing: Pour the dressing over the salad and give it a gentle toss.
+- Drizzle it with the dressing: Pour the spicy peanut dressing over the salad and give it a gentle toss.

 - Garnish & Serve: Top it off with chopped O Organics organic roasted almonds and cashews with sea salt (for extra crunch) and chopped fresh cilantro (optional).

+Can I make it ahead, you ask?
 You sure can.
-As a matter of fact, I usually make it as a part of my weekly meal prep and store it in containers to enjoy throughout the week.
+As a matter of fact, this Asian Quinoa Salad recipe is one of my favorite meal prep lunches.
+Simply store it in individual airtight containers in the fridge and enjoy it throughout the week.

 If you decide to do so, I highly recommend storing the dressing separately and tossing it with the salad right before serving it.

-You can store the leftovers of this quinoa cabbage salad in an airtight container in the fridge for up to two days.
+And if you end up with leftovers of this quinoa cabbage salad, simply store them in an airtight container in the fridge for up to two days.

 A Few Helpful Tips & Variations: